-- 1. Federal Work Study - This federally-funded program provides employment opportunities on and off campus for students with financial need.
-Jobs off campus may include reading and math tutors. - 2.
-State Work Study - This state-funded program provides employment opportunities both on and off campus for students with financial need.
-When available, students are placed in positions relating to their major field of study and career goals or interests. - 3.
-Federal Pell Grant - Pell Grant is a federal grant program for undergraduate students.
-The amount of the grant is determined by the student's FAFSA results and enrollment status (full, /4, /2 or less than /2 time). - 4.
-Federal Supplemental Educational Opportunity Grant This is a federal grant program for undergraduate students.
+1. Federal Work Study

+This federally-funded program provides employment opportunities on and off campus for students with financial need.
+Jobs off campus may include reading and math tutors.

+2. State Work Study

+This state-funded program provides employment opportunities both on and off campus for students with financial need.
+When available, students are placed in positions relating to their major field of study and career goals or interests.

+3. Federal Pell Grant

+Pell Grant is a federal grant program for undergraduate students.
+The amount of the grant is determined by the student's FAFSA results and enrollment status:

+Full Time = 12 credits or more

+3/4 Time = 9 through 11 credits

+1/2 Time = 6 through 8 credits

+Less than 1/2 Time = 5 or fewer credits

+- 4. Federal Supplemental Educational Opportunity Grant This is a federal grant program for undergraduate students.
 This grant is awarded to those students eligible for a Pell Grant who have the lowest expected family contribution (EFC). - 5.
 Washington State Need Grant This is a state grant program for undergraduate students.
-A Washington State resident without an associate degree may be eligible for this grant. - 6.
-Washington State Tuition Waiver This program provides for tuition and fee waivers to residents of Washington State.
+A Washington State resident without an associate degree may be eligible for this grant.

+- 6. Washington State Tuition Waiver This program provides for tuition and fee waivers to residents of Washington State.
 Tuition waivers are awarded based upon applicant's need and the availability of waivers.
-Flight fees are not included in tuition waivers.

-- 7. Federal Stafford Loan (Subsidized and Unsubsidized) This long-term loan is available to eligible students through any lending agency.
+Flight fees are not included in tuition waivers. - 7.
+Federal Stafford Loan (Subsidized and Unsubsidized) This long-term loan is available to eligible students through any lending agency.
 Applicants must be attending at least 1/2 time and be making satisfactory progress.
 Loan applications and additional information are available at the Financial Aid Office. - 8.
 Federal Perkins Loan A 5% interest loan awarded as part of the financial aid package.
 The maximum amount is \$4,000 a year.
-Repayment of a Perkins loan begins nine months after the student graduates, leaves college or drops below 1/2-time status.

-9. PLUS Loans Non-need based loans are available to parents of dependent students.
+Repayment of a Perkins loan begins nine months after the student graduates, leaves college or drops below 1/2-time status. - 9.
+PLUS Loans Non-need based loans are available to parents of dependent students.
 The maximum loan is up to the cost of education minus any financial aid awarded.
 The borrower pays all interest which is 8.5% fixed for new loans.
 Loan information and applications are available at the BBCC Financial Aid Office.